vacu9708/Signal-processing/Fourier transform/README.md

 ## Fourier transform (ω = 2πf)
 ![image](https://user-images.githubusercontent.com/67142421/155603554-7edd2873-0942-4465-a931-b6f07a5494da.png)

-## Discrete time Fourier Transform (Derived by Riemann sum integral from the Fourier Transform in contious time)
+## Discrete time Fourier Transform (Derived by Riemann sum integral from the Fourier Transform in continuous time)
 A discrete time Fourier transform is performed to analyze a signal in the frequency domain with a computer.

 ![image](https://user-images.githubusercontent.com/67142421/155689010-f04e9a51-ccba-4951-81d2-6346de16f5fc.png)